jakecausier/Simple-Cookie-Notice/README.md

 # Simple Cookie Notice
-A WordPress plugin for showing a simple Bootstrap-styled cookie notice on your website or blog.
+A WordPress plugin for showing a simple cookie notice on your website or blog.

 ## Installation
 Download the project as a .zip and extract the folder into your `/wp-content/plugins` directory.
 It is advised that you remove the `-master` brance extension from the end of the folder for the plugin to work without problems.